 The actions you take immediately following a crash could impact you for the rest of your life.
 Take a moment to evaluate what has happened.
 Examine yourself for visible injuries and check on any passengers in your car.
 If you can, locate the vehicle that hit you and check on those inside as well.
 If emergency medical services are needed, call 911.

 It’s important for you to get a medical evaluation as soon as possible.
 The doctor will assess your injuries and you can start your recovery plan.
 Depending on your injuries, you could be looking at time at home resting, physical therapy, or surgery.
 It’s important to note that even if you feel okay after a crash, you should still be looked over.
 This is because not all injuries are visible, and others take time to progress.

 After you’ve sought medical attention, you’ll need to collect contact information from the other driver.
 This includes the information on their driver’s license and their auto insurance policy information.
 Depending on the severity, you may need to give a statement to a police officer at the scene, who will then see to it that an official report is filed.

 If you can, take pictures at the site of the accident.
 Make note of the damage to both vehicles, the weather conditions, and the state of the road.
-Your car accident lawyer will be able to use that information later to build a claim that proves how the other driver was negligent.
+Your car accident lawyers will be able to use that information later to build a claim that proves how the other driver was negligent.
 For example, if you were struck at an intersection, traffic cameras will tell what color your light was when you traveled through and your photographs will show how you were hit by the driver that ignored their yellow or red light.

 Once you’ve made it home and have taken some time to process what you’ve been through, it’s time to contact an attorney.
 They will help you file a personal injury claim, so you have access to the funds you need to recover as quickly and as fully as possible.